njmurarka/explorer/README.md

 cp -r ./dist/* <ROOT_OF_WEB_SERVER>
 ```

-# Enable LCD for Ping.pub (do this on the config for your chain)
+# Enable LCD for Ping.pub (do this in config.toml for your chain)

 1. Set `enable = true` in `./config/app.toml`
 ```